U413/u413/Readme.md

 	* std(in|out|err)
 	* log
   - Easter eggs, hidden commands, dotfiles
+* IPC
+  - More commands (examples..?)
+* Markdown support for bulletin and replies
+* Make reply work for bulletin
+* Directory index route for /etc/

 ### Long-term goals
 * Access to u413 via ssh and shell emulation